Think about something the next time you want to needlessly honk your horn at someone else in the car.

 Or dismiss someone else’s opinion.

 Is it?
 Are you really helping them to learn, or are you just making yourself feel taller by trying to make them feel shorter?
 Has anyone ever been convinced they are bad drivers by having another person drive reeaaaallllyy close to their bumper on the highway?
-Has a casual insult ever made you think ‘Well gee, I guess I AM an idiot and should go learn more’?
+Has a casual insult ever made you think ‘Well gee, I guess I am an idiot and should go learn more things’?

 I try to avoid this as much as possible, but I still catch myself doing it from time to time.
 I don’t know if it’s hardwired into us as social humans, or if it’s just a flaw I deal with, but it’s a good thing to keep an eye on either way.

-The reasons why we do things can set us free from them; otherwise we continue to spin our wheels out of habit, regardless of the mud we sling in the meantime.
+Understanding the reasons why we do things can set us free from them, if we act to adjust them when we notice.
+Otherwise we continue to spin our wheels out of habit, regardless of the mud we sling in the meantime.